Corpse Reviver cocktails - recipes & history

 However, the reason you are reading about the Corpse Reviver today is due to its appearance in the revered 1930 The Savoy Cocktail Book where Harry Craddock gives two recipes, Corpse Reviver No.1 "To be taken before 11am, or whenever steam and energy are needed", and Corpse Reviver No.2 where he stipulates "Four of these taken in swift succession will unrevive the corpse again".

 Both the Corpse Reviver No.1 and No.2 also appear in Patrick Gavin Duffy's 1956 Official Mixer's Manual, but interestingly Duffy's version of the Corpse Reviver No.2 substitutes Swedish Punsch for the Lillet.
 He also lists a Corpse Reviver No.3.

 The 1937 Café Royal Cocktail Book Coronation-Edition lists three very different Corpse Reviver recipes.

 page 134 Café Royal Cocktail Book 1937

-In London during the 2000s, a contemporary riff on the classic Corpse Reviver No.2 substituting Yellow Chartreuse in place of triple sec emerged and became perhaps more popular than the original.
+In London during the 2000s, a contemporary riff on the classic Corpse Reviver No.2, substituting Yellow Chartreuse in place of triple sec, emerged and for a while became perhaps more popular than the original.

-For one of the most noted variations on the theme we return to The Savoy where in 1954 one of Craddock's successors, Joe Gilmore, created Corpse Reviver with equal parts white crème de menthe, brandy and Fernet Branca.
+For one of the most noted variations on the theme we return to The American Bar at The Savoy where, in 1954, one of Craddock's successors, Joe Gilmore, created Corpse Reviver with equal parts white crème de menthe, brandy and Fernet Branca.